TheRubyRoseYT/C-Blue/README.md

-# C-Blue
+# About The Project!
-C: Blue is a game development project hosted by TripleR.
+Codename Blue is a game development project Hosted and Maintained by TripleR
+# Credits
+TripleR : Host`s / Maintain`s the repository